Hospital Medicine Fellowship

 Program Overview

 The two-year program will provide clinical training for one fellow per year in multiple settings, in addition to academic mentorship, administrative guidance and research instruction.
-Participants may obtain a Master of Science degree (MS in Healthcare Quality and Safety, MS in Population Health, MS in Health Policy, MS in Applied Health Economics and Outcomes Research or MS in Population Health Intelligence) from Thomas Jefferson University, a Master of Science in Clinical Research from the Medical University of South Carolina, or credits toward a Master of Public Health at Jefferson or a Master of Education online.
+Participants may obtain a Master of Science degree (MS in Healthcare Quality and Safety, MS in Population Health, MS in Health Policy, MS in Applied Health Economics and Outcomes Research or MS in Population Health Intelligence) from Thomas Jefferson University College of Population Health, or an online Master of Education degree through Cincinnati Children’s/University of Cincinnati.
+Other degrees will be considered at the discretion of program and departmental leadership.

-The fellowship is within our hospital’s Division of General Pediatrics, Department of Pediatrics and Sidney Kimmel Medical College at Thomas Jefferson University.
-The division is composed of pediatricians and staff in general pediatrics, hospital medicine, internal medicine pediatrics and child abuse pediatrics, and offers an array of educational opportunities for both faculty and fellows.
-We currently have thirteen hospitalists that function in various roles at the main hospital site.
-We also collaborate closely with colleagues in weight management, adolescent medicine, transitions of care, cerebral palsy orthopedics, and physical medicine/rehabilitation.
+The fellowship is within our hospital’s Division of Pediatric Hospital Medicine, Department of Pediatrics and Sidney Kimmel Medical College at Thomas Jefferson University.
+The division is composed of pediatricians and advanced practice providers in pediatric hospital medicine and internal medicine pediatrics.
+The program offers an array of educational opportunities for both faculty and fellows.
+We currently have 16 pediatric hospitalists and three medicine pediatric hospitalist that function in various roles at the main hospital site.
+We also collaborate closely with colleagues in general academic pediatrics, weight management, adolescent medicine, transitions of care, cerebral palsy orthopedics, and physical medicine/rehabilitation.
+Core clinical rotations occur through our main teaching site at Nemours Children’s Hospital, Delaware and through our community site at Inspira Medical Center Vineland in Vineland, New Jersey.

 Experiences can be tailored to fit a fellow’s individual interests.
-This includes collaboration with Jefferson for opportunities in medical education, use of resources through the statewide Delaware-CTR ACCEL program (Accelerating Clinical and Translational Research), participation in hospitalwide quality and safety programs through the Nemours Value-Based Services Organization, and advocacy opportunities at both the state and federal levels, including through the Nemours National Office of Policy and Prevention.
-The fellow will interact with other subspecialty fellows through didactic lectures and research training courses.
+This includes collaboration with Jefferson for opportunities in medical education, use of resources through the statewide Delaware-CTR ACCEL program (Accelerating Clinical and Translational Research), participation in hospitalwide quality and safety programs, and advocacy opportunities at both the state and federal levels, including through the Nemours National Office of Policy and Prevention.
+Fellows will interact with other subspecialty fellows through didactic lectures and research training courses.

 Upon completion of the fellowship, fellows will be eligible to sit for the American Board of Pediatrics Pediatric Hospital Medicine board.
 They will also be competitive for academic faculty positions in children’s hospitals, as well as prepared to thrive in community hospital settings.